sharetribe/flex-docs/src/docs/howto-users-and-authentication/implement-delete-user/index.md

 published: true
 ---

-Sharetribe Flex Marketplace API has an endpoint for [deleting a user's account](https://www.sharetribe.com/api-reference/marketplace.html#delete-user).
+Sharetribe Marketplace API has an endpoint for [deleting a user's account](https://www.sharetribe.com/api-reference/marketplace.html#delete-user).
 After the user has been deleted, any transactions where they are a participant cannot transition forward, and no payouts will be made to